suncoast-devs/rails-retreat-august-2019/day-02/bg-lib/README.md

 This is where our application acutally lives:

-- `assets`: JavaScript, image & CSS
+- `assets`: JavaScript, images & CSS
 - `channels`: For real-time websocket stuff
 - **`controllers`**: CONTROLLERS
 - `helpers`: Helper functions, mostly for views